JackHerRrer/CvsZ/readme.md

     the hero looks for the best combo in the next 2 turns known bug : bugy and too slow

 depthFirst.c : :
     explore the graph of possibilities as deep as soon as possible before backtracking

+skeleton.c
+    refactor of singleRescue
+    The point of this "skeleton" file is to serve as a basis to other strategies

 beamsearch.c : : todo